 A social card can help boost engagement and referrals to your blog from social media.

 To create an enticing social card, use only high-quality images.
 You may seek the services of a professional graphics designer or use design tools like Photoshop or Canva.
 One advantage of opting for Canva is its many template options.
 You may even choose templates especially designed for specific social media sites.

 Social media sites tend to prioritize paid ads or content.
-This makes sense because running a social network is a
+This makes sense because running a social network is a business.

-  business.
 All of the top social networks offer paid ads services to cater to their growing business user base.

-  Explore the many benefits of Boost Post, a Facebook marketing feature.
-“Boosting a post may help you get more people to

-  react, share, and comment on it.
-You may also reach new people who are likely interested in your Page or business but

-  don’t currently follow you,” according to Facebook.
+Explore the many benefits of Boost Post to increase Facebook Brand Awareness.
+“Boosting a post may help you get more people to react, share, and comment on it.
+You may also reach new people who are likely interested in your Page or business but don’t currently follow you,” according to Facebook.